 While you can get away with bringing sneakers instead of water shoes, expect them to get wet.
 Some beaches require shoes especially if you plan on walking around and exploring.
 You can also encounter muddy conditions, such as when visiting the tortoise sanctuaries.

-Bring something versatile, such as a pair of Chaco sandals or Adidas water sneakers, that you can also wear to walk on land.
+Bring something versatile, such as a pair of Chaco sandals or Columbia water sneakers, that you can also wear to walk on land.
 The guides suggested closed toe shoes in some destinations due to the ants.

 Find a full list of water shoes here!